lj-ditrapani/cpu16bit/doc/ISA.markdown

     0111    unconditional jump (jump if value is Neg, Zero or Positive 0000    never jump (no operation; NOP)
-    1000    jump if carry and overflow are *NOT* set (ignore value) 1011    jump if carry or overflow are set (probably useless) 1010    jump if overflow set (don't care about carry) 1001    jump if carry set (don't care about overflow)
+    1000    jump if carry and overflow are *NOT* set (ignore value) 1010    jump if overflow set (don't care about carry) 1001    jump if carry set (don't care about overflow)